 The Exchange functions on an Automated Trading System (ATS) which functions online and provides connectivity to Members and Clients terminals via the internet.
 Such Members and Clients need to acquire the Trading Console and other related software on payment from the Exchange designated software vendor to obtain connectivity to the ATS of the Exchange or as directed by the Exchange from time to time.
 An exchange may also provide such facility directly to the Member and Clients on usage basis upon payment of service charges.

 Daily price limit is the maximum level that a price of any Cryptocurrency can move for a particular day.
 If a price reaches the published price limit, the exchange may at its own discretion change the price limit without any prior information or may suspend the trading for a certain time period or for the day.

 The High for a given instrument is the highest price on that particular day and the Low is the lowest price on that particular day.
 Day High-Low of a contract shall be re-set at 00:00:00 hours.

 The price gap [difference] between two trade sessions is Market Open Gap.
 The Market Open Gap will affect the financial condition of the trader.
 Also under such circumstances, contingent orders placed with prices between two trade sessions, for any contract gets triggered at the second session opening price.

-Market Depth will list the best Bid and Ask quotes from Market Makers and clients and which shall include the Limit orders placed by the trader as well.
+Market Depth will list the best Bid and Ask quotes from clients and which shall include the Limit orders placed by the trader.

-The Membership code is a unique serial code assigned to each Market Maker and Broker of the Exchange.
+The Membership code is a unique serial code assigned to each Broker of the Exchange.

 The Broker code is a unique code assigned to each broker registered under the Exchange.